bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 To bound the memory requirements of the decoder for the QPACK dynamic table, the decoder limits the maximum value the encoder is permitted to set for the dynamic table capacity, as specified in {{Section 3.2.3 of QPACK}}.
-Similarly to HTTP/3, the dynamic table capacity is determined by the value of the SETTINGS_QPACK_MAX_TABLE_CAPACTY parameter sent by the decoder.
+Similarly to HTTP/3, the dynamic table capacity is determined by the value of the SETTINGS_QPACK_MAX_TABLE_CAPACITY parameter sent by the decoder.
 Use of the dynamic table can be disabled by setting this value to zero.
 If both endpoints disable use of the dynamic table, then the endpoints SHOULD NOT open the encoder and decoder streams.

 When the dynamic table is in use, a QPACK decoder may encounter an encoded field section that references a dynamic table entry that it has not yet received, because QUIC does not guarantee order between data on different streams.
 In